 These programmes are usually offered on a 4-8 year part-time basis, normally completed in 6 years.

 When can I apply?

-Professional doctorate programmes have a single entry each year.
+Professional doctorate programmes have a single entry each year, usually October.
 Please visit the course pages for additional information.